openscm/openscm/docs/usage.rst

 but, for instance, absolute values, such as emissions need to be given as a rate, e.g. ``tC/a`` rather than ``tC``.

-In the core and pythonic API time points are given in seconds since ``1970-01-01 00:00:00``, while time period lengths are specified in seconds.
-The pythonic API additionally accepts string values and ``datetime.datetime`` objects.
+In the core API time points are given in seconds since ``1970-01-01 00:00:00``, while time period lengths are specified in seconds.

-Core interface
+Main interface
 --------------

 (see :ref:`core-reference` for an API reference)